 Over the last two decades, U.S. foreign assistance for health has had broad priorities in Africa, including HIV/AIDS, tuberculosis (TB), malaria, global health security, family planning, reproductive health, and maternal and child health.
 Two issues—HIV/AIDS and maternal and child health—remain objectives across the new bilateral agreements according to an analysis by the Kaiser Family Foundation (KFF) of available information, including State Department press releases and the available full texts.

 Both Uganda and Mozambique, in their full MOU texts, have set the ambitious goals of significantly reducing maternal mortality by 2030—Uganda by almost 40% and Mozambique by 50%.
 Tracking progress toward these thresholds will be prudent given the uncertain future of investments in family planning and reproductive health as well as the recent reinstatement and expansion of the Mexico City Policy.
-As of March 3, maternal and child health is not listed as a priority among the agreements with 11 partner countries.
+As of April 13, maternal and child health is not listed as a priority in the press releases for 16 agreements.

-Despite a U.S. legacy of delivering development assistance to address TB, the disease is not mentioned in the available information for 16 agreements.
-The five full texts reinforce these findings, as the agreements for Rwanda, Liberia, and Uganda do not reference TB even once, despite outlining implementation plans for other diseases.
+Despite a U.S. legacy of delivering development assistance to address TB, the disease is not mentioned in the available information for 18 agreements.
+The eight full texts somewhat reinforce these findings, as the agreements for Rwanda and Liberia do not reference TB even once, despite outlining implementation plans for other diseases.

 Until details are confirmed, uncertainties persist around preparing countries' health systems to distribute and maintain new funding after 2030, particularly for countries whose MOU terms do not lead to full self-reliance.